diso/wordpress-openid/readme.txt

 = version 3.1.5 =
  - add uninstall hook for WordPress 2.7 -- this will remove all traces of the plugin from the database
+ - UI fixes for WordPress 2.7
+ - add settings link to plugins page

 = version 3.1.4 =
  - allow OP extensions to include XRDS Types in login service